joekrinke15/blog/_posts/2020-09-01-EulerProject.md

 """
 Multiply the wins with the probability of the win occurring and sum them.
 This produces the overall win rate.
+    Parameters:
+        win_matrix (array): A boolean array showing if each roll is a win for player 1. prob_matrix (array): An array containing the joint probabilities of each pair of rolls.
+    Returns:
+        (float): The proportion of the time that player one wins.
 """
     return (np.sum(win_matrix * prob_matrix))
 ```